zydou/arti/CONTRIBUTING.md

   some packages, but if you compile from source set `USE_LIBPCRE=YesPlease` when running `make` or `--with-libpcre` when running `./configure`.

+- A C compiler and C build tools (ex: GNU Make).

 - SQLite 3 development files (e.g. available via `apt install libsqlite3-dev`)

 - Perl and possibly additional Perl packages